tatarbj/subsite-starterkit/docs/developer-guide.md

 * Rebuild the registry, run updates and clear caches.

 This target can only be run after running a successful build-dev first.
+If no default.settings.php is found you will be prompted for executing a rebuild.

 ### 6. Set up your webserver